Summer Programs/Services

 Dates: June 2nd – 26th

 Information: Virtual Summer Camp is an easy way for your child to stay sharp this summer from the comfort of your own home.
-Students will use the Edmentum Products: Study Island, Math Seeds, and/or Reading Eggs to complete reading and math activites.
+Students will use the Edmentum Products: Study Island, Math Seeds, and/or Reading Eggs to complete reading and math activities.
 Students can work at their level and pace to fill gaps and enrich their learning.
 In addition, students can also work on grade level assignments to reinforce skills they have mastered throughout the year and prevent the summer skill slide.
 Your child can log on at any point throughout the week to complete these assignments or work on their personalized learning path in reading and/or math.